the-mold/leetcode/templates.md

 -Single-Element Inputs: How does your algorithm behave with just one element? ([5], "a").
 -All Elements are Identical: Inputs where all elements are the same ([3, 3, 3, 3]).
 -Very Large Inputs: Consider the performance implications.
 Will your solution hit time or memory limits?
 Think about integer overflow for large numbers.
+- What are the limits for each element in the array?
+Example: if you have a huge input size 10**5, then this is a hint about algorithm to use.
+For example that you should not work with n**2 complexity.
 2. Special Values
 Zeros: How does your code handle 0?
 Does it involve division or multiplication by zero?
 Negative Numbers: Does the logic change for negative values?